Xena: Warrior Princess: Others

-In the first season, Xena and Gabrielle meet two of their greatest enemies: Callisto (Hudson Leick), a vengeful warrior woman, and Ares (Kevin Tod Smith), the Greek God of War.
+In the first season, Xena and Gabrielle meet two of their greatest enemies: Callisto (Hudson Leick), a vengeful warrior woman, and Ares (Kevin Smith), the Greek God of War.
 Callisto is Xena's arch-enemy and a major antagonist over the course of the series.
 When Callisto was a child, her home village of Cirra was burned nearly to the ground by Xena, killing her family.
 She was left traumatized by the attack and eventually went insane, becoming obsessed with exacting revenge on Xena.
 She displays a bizarre brand of sadistic, gleeful, shrieking cruelty towards Xena and her associates.
 Hercules himself reappears alongside Iolaus - who becomes interested in Gabrielle - when Xena seeks to free Prometheus from Hera.

 Ares - suave, charming, witty, yet ruthless and amoral - often represents, especially in the early seasons, the seductive power of war and the dark side.
 He repeatedly attempts to lure Xena away from her quest for redemption, and tries to win her over as his Warrior Queen.
 He offers her huge armies and historic victories, great wealth and great power, and in later seasons his love, offers which she consistently rejects despite sometimes being tempted.
 Much of his relationship with Xena remains ambiguous, including whether he is at least partly redeemed by his love for Xena, and to what extent Xena reciprocates his feelings.
 He says several times that he "has a thing" for Xena, and he pursues her sexually and romantically.
 This seems to prevent him killing her, even when pitted against her in deadly combat.
-Likewise, it is suggested that Xena has strong feelings for Ares, but during the series she is never seen to act on them.
+Likewise, it is suggested that Xena has strong feelings for Ares, but throughout the series she is never seen to act on them.

 Other major antagonists of the show include Caesar and Alti, a Roman official and shamaness respectively.
 Caesar's first appearance was in the second-season episode "Destiny."
 He is introduced as a young Roman patrician brimming with arrogance - so much so, that when he is captured by Xena and her pirates he is not afraid.
 When threatened by Xena he tells her "I know what I'm fated to do with my life."
 He pretends to let Xena seduce him, when in reality she is the one being seduced.
 This ultimately leads to her capture and crucifixion at his hands, and he orders his men to break her legs - an extremely painful memory that is often revisited during the series.
 Caesar's betrayal fills her with rage, and is the catalyst for her transition from pirate to warlord.